-Chase of a Mad Dog .- On Wednesday afternoon the vicinity of Tavistock-square was a scene of alarm and commotion, which arose from a chase set up by the people in the streets after a large shaggy dog of the cur species, which was first discovered foaming at the mouth and evidently in a rabid state making its way along Tavistock-place.
-It was seen to snap at several children, who fied in fright; and it could not be ascertained whether any one was and it could not be ascertained whether any one was actually bitten by the animal.
-The mad dog was finally killed or stunued in Tavistock-square by a heavy blow dealt by a butcher with his tray.
+CHASE OF A MAD Dog.-On Wednesday afternoon the vicinity of Tavistock-square was a scene of alarm and commotion, which arose from a chase set up by the people in the streets after a large shaggy dog of the cur species, which was first discovered feaming at the mouth and evidently in a rabid state making its way along Tavistock-place.
+It was seen to snap at several children, who fled in fright; and it could not be ascertained whether any one was actually bitten by the animal.
+The mad dog was finally killed or stunned in Tavistock-square by a heavy blow dealt by a butcher with his tray.
 Although the usual notices have been put forth by the different parishes, cautioning the owners of dogs to have them muzzled at this season, yet one of the scarcest things to be seen at present is a dog that has been muzzled.

-THE CITY OF LONDON POLICE FORCE.
-On Monday a return obtained by Mr. Rich, M.P., was printed, showing that the charge of the City of London police for the year 1851 was £38,582 14s.
+THE CITY OF LONDON POLICE FORCE.-On Monday a return obtained by Mr. Rich, M.P., was printed, showing that the charge of the City of London police for the year 1851 was £38,582 14s.
 7d., of which £25,077 10s. was received as police-rate collected in the several wards, £10,322 5s.
-10d. from the corporation, £1,865 as a grant for extra men employed during the Great Exhibition, £382 4s. received for watching London-bridge, £291 10s. for watching Blackfriars-bridge, and £644 4s.
+10d. from the corporation, £1,865 as a grant for extra men amployed during the Great Exhibition for extra men employed during the Great Exhibition, £382 4s. received for watching London-bridge, £291 10s. for watching Blackfriars-bridge, and £644 4s.
 9d. arising from fines, penalties, and sundry sources.